Criminal Justice Reform

 Over 77 million people in the United States have a criminal record.
 Nearly 2.3 million people are currently incarcerated in jails and prisons.
 These statistics illustrate the enormous reach of our criminal legal system.

-Those who have been arrested, convicted or imprisoned face harsh consequences and barriers to economic mobility—a devastating result that affects their families and communities.
+Those who have been arrested, convicted or imprisoned face harsh consequences and barriers to economic stability and mobility—a devastating result that affects their families and communities.
 We are joining efforts to make much needed reforms that are designed to end mass incarceration and increase public safety and public health.